finos/common-domain-model/docs/contribution.md

             in these artefacts).
         3. Incomplete sentences cannot end with a punctuation.
-For example, "Through the `legalAgreement` attribute the CDM provides support for implementors to:\" is an incomplete sentence and cannot end in a punctuation.
+For example, "Through the `legalAgreement` attribute the CDM provides support for implementors to:" is an incomplete sentence and cannot end in a punctuation.
 This can be fixed by adding a few words, e .g.
-"Through the `legalAgreement` attribute the CDM provides support for implementors to do the following:\"
+"Through the `legalAgreement` attribute the CDM provides support for implementors to do the following:"
         4. Always use the Oxford Comma (aka the Serial Comma) for clarity when listing more than two items in a sentence, e.g.
             "data types, attributes, and enumerated values."
 In extreme